SystemsApproach/book/e2e/rpc.rst

 Despite its origins in Google, gRPC does not stand for Google RPC.
 The “g” stands for something different in each release.
 For version 1.10 it stood for “glamorous” and for 1.18 it stood for “goose”.
+According to the official gRPC FAQ, it is now a recursive acronym: gRPC means  “gRPC Remote Procedure Call”.
 Googlers are wild and crazy people.
 Nonetheless, gRPC is popular because it makes available to everyone—as open source—a decade’s worth of experience within Google using RPC to build scalable cloud services.